 Shut Down Your Inner Critic

-The second important thing you can do is to train your mind to be in a flow state by having a regular practice of shutting off your inner critic.
+It is important to train your mind to be in a flow state by having a regular practice of shutting off your inner critic.
 Buying a journal and practicing morning pages as described above will help you enormously.
-It doesn’t have to be words, it can also be paints smearing across a canvas without any desire to create form but to just watch the ways the colors smear together the way a child is with finger-paints.
-This can also be done with slow movements, or sitting at a piano or other musical instrument.
-Make your mind wander and practice ignoring your critical mind that wants to interfere.
-Lay on your back and stare at clouds until you can see patterns and shapes, watch them come together and morph into forms and formlessness.
+It doesn’t have to be words.
+You can also smear paint across a canvas.
+Try this without any desire to create form.
+Just watch the ways the colors blend together the way a child is with finger-paints.
+Experience how this feels in your body.

 Become Like Water